shyrodgau/imbraw2dng/README.md

  -O - get non-RAW/non-JPEG from ImB connected via Wifi
  -n yyyy_mmdd_hhmmss (or any length of head) - select only newer than this timestamp from ImB
  -----
-<files-or-dirs> and -R/-J/-O are mutually exclusive.
+<files-or-dirs> and -R/-J/-O/-n can not be used at the same time.
 ```

 ## Processing the DNG